Lucas-Dono/Ai/docs/brand/QUICK_START.md

-# Circuit Prompt AI - Brand Quick Start
+# Blaniel - Brand Quick Start

 ## 🚀 Get Started in 5 Minutes

-This is a quick reference guide for developers and designers to start using the Circuit Prompt AI brand system immediately.
+This is a quick reference guide for developers and designers to start using the Blaniel brand system immediately.

 ---